 Similar to Tiendas D1, Justo y Bueno may only have one brand for some products sold, such as one ketchup brand and one vinegar brand.
 By not having many suppliers, the company is able to negotiate lower prices due to the volume they are buying.
 That discount is transferred to the final buyer.
 This is a similar strategy as Tiendas D1.

-One difference is that Justo y Bueno accepts credits cards (Visa and MasterCard) and cash.
-This is unlike Tiendas D1, which has a policy of cash only.
-Also, Justo y Bueno has a low-price policy and rarely has sales.
+In addition, the company accepts credits cards (Visa and MasterCard) and cash.
+Also, the company has a low-price policy and rarely has sales.

 Furthermore, you are responsible for bagging your own groceries at Justo & Bueno.
 And plastic bags cost 50 pesos.
 So, bring your own bags.
 They also have two types of reusable bags that sell for 950 and 2,400 pesos.
 In addition, the stores are open Monday to Sunday from 8:00 am to 9:00 pm.